ysmood/nobone-sync/readme.md

 module.exports =
     localDir: 'localDir'

-    # On client, it decides the root path to upload to.
+    # It decides the root path to upload to.
-    # On server, it decides the root accessible path.
     remoteDir: 'remoteDir'

+    # It decides the root accessible path.
+    rootAllowed: '/'

     host: '127.0.0.1'
     port: 8345